How Your Presence Makes a Positive Impact

 - Adoption: It’s likely not something you’ve considered before, but you can choose adoption as a way to handle an unplanned pregnancy.
 There are many benefits to adoption for both birth parents and the baby.
 It allows you and your partner to move forward with life while also giving the child an opportunity to be loved by a family.
 You may also be eligible for adoption financial assistance during the process, which comes as a great relief to most prospective birth parents.
 Professional services, like counseling and medical treatment, are free to prospective birth mothers during an adoption process.
 And thanks to the increasing prominence of open adoption, you will even have the ability to maintain a connection with your baby after the adoption process ends.

 - Abortion: A woman’s ability to access a safe and legal abortion can vary.
 Some states are more restrictive than others in their abortion laws, so you will need to check on your state’s law to see if abortion is a possibility in your situation.
 Consider the pros and cons of abortion carefully, as it can be right for some but may not be the best option for everyone.

-Supporting an Expectant Mother through the Adoption Process
+Supporting the Birth Mother Through the Adoption Process

 The unfortunate truth is that many prospective birth mothers go through adoption without a supportive birth father.
 You can break that trend and be there for the mother of the baby.
 Unwavering support is always the best option when you’re asking, “My girlfriend is pregnant and doesn’t want it.
 What do I do?”

 If you and your partner do choose adoption for the baby, your supporting role doesn’t end at birth.
 Pregnancy leaves a lasting impact, both physically and emotionally.
-In addition to typical effects of pregnancy on a woman, your girlfriend, wife or partner could also deal with unique feelings of loss associated with adoption.
-Even if adoption was the best choice for their pregnancies, many women naturally feel an unsettling disconnection from their baby after placement.
+In addition to the typical effects of pregnancy on a woman, your girlfriend, wife or partner could also deal with unique feelings of loss associated with adoption.